aspose-words/Aspose.Words-Documentation/net/getting-started/features/file-formats-and-conversions/_index.md

 ## High Scalability

 Scalable server-side scenarios use Aspose.Words mainly because of its simple and clean design – Aspose.Words supports multithreading.
-[Document](https://apireference.aspose.com/words/net/aspose.words/Document) objects are independent of each other, and as long as only one thread can modify a document at a time (a typical requirement for any collection class), multiple threads can process any number of documents at the same time.
+[Document](https://apireference.aspose.com/words/net/aspose.words/Document) objects are independent of each other, and as long as only one thread can modify a document at a time (a typical requirement for any collection class), several threads can process any number of documents at the same time.

 ## High Performance